jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-expect an industrywide response of that magnitude for every single vulnerability that comes along, be it zero\-day or not.In fact, if you look at the distribution of when vulnerabilities have their first scan seen in internet honeypots on
+expect an industrywide response of that magnitude for every single vulnerability that comes along, be it zero\-day or not.
+In fact, if you look at the distribution of when vulnerabilities have their first scan seen in internet honeypots on
 Figure 20, the median time for that to